 By Rita Labeaune, Psy.D.

-How many people do you imagine look happy but struggle with depressive thoughts on a daily basis?
+How many people do you imagine look happy, but struggle with depressive thoughts on a daily basis?
 Typically depressed people are depicted as being bed-ridden and incapable of functioning.
-What may or may not be surprising is, according to the National Institute of Mental Health, approximately 10 percent of the United States population is suffering from depression, which is 10 times more than those suffering from bipolar disorder (1 percent) and schizophrenia (1 percent).
+What may or may not be surprising is, according to the National Institute of Mental Health, that approximately 10 percent of the United States population is suffering from depression, which is 10 times more than those suffering from bipolar disorder (1 percent) and schizophrenia (1 percent).

 Not everyone experiences depression in the same way.
 Some might not even realize that they are depressed, especially if they seem like they're managing their day-to-day life.
-It doesn’t seem possible that someone can be smiling, chipper, functioning, and at the same time, depressed.
+It doesn’t seem possible that someone can be smiling, chipper, functioning, and at the same time depressed.

 The hallmark of smiling depression is sadness.
 The smile and external façade is a defense mechanism, an attempt to hide their true feelings.
 A person could be experiencing sadness about a failed relationship, career challenges, or lacking what they view as a true purpose in life.
-The sadness might also manifest as a constant, overall feeling that “something just isn’t right.”
+The sadness might also manifest as a constant overall feeling that “something just isn’t right.”